sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	Set up the two "Children of Abraham" props on the separate chairs.
 Illustrate the following section by pointing at the relevant prop during discussion.

 Notice what Christ is doing here.
 He is acknowledging that these Jews were in fact related to Abraham physically ("I know that you are Abraham's descendants").
 But this physical relationship wasn't enough for them to be considered "Abraham's children."
 What Jesus is saying, in effect, is "yes, you are Abraham's descendants, but just because you are related to father Abraham doesn't mean that you are actually Abraham's children.
 I can just see the wheels turning in the mind of these Jews as they try to understand how they could not be their father's child.
 So what does make someone a "child of Abraham" in this sense?
+Mention how he is mentioning son vs slave.

 Paul talks significantly about the children of Abraham throughout the book of Galations.
 In chapter 3, he says this: